Watering Weigela

 How Often To Water Weigela

 Weigela needs a nice long drink when first planted.
-Water when the top 2 inches of soil dry out during the first growing season.
+Water deeply when the top 2 inches of soil dry out during the first growing season.
 Depending on the amount of sunlight and weather, plan on watering a newly planted Weigela 1 to 2 times per week.

 Best Time To Water Weigela